Live-in care is basically home care but its where you have a professional care giver live 24 hours a day in your home.

 Help with daily bathing, dressing toileting – Whilst this is a very personal issue this support is essential.
 You will be able to choose a male or female carer to make things more comfortable for the person needing care

 Help with giving medication – Sometimes people need reminding to take medication or have difficulty taking their medicines.
 A live in carer will do this for you

 Prevent loneliness – Getting older can be a lonely experience for some, particularly if the person needing care lives alone.
 Therefore, the role of the carer is to give the person needing care someone that they can speak to on a daily basis

 Provide companionship and emotional support – A live in carer can act as an emotional crutch and act as a good place for the family to get regular feedback on the health and wellbeing of the person receiving care.

 Running your day to day errands – Everyone has regular errands that need doing.
 However, as you get older, mobility issues can be a challenge.
 Some live in carers will also have their own car which they will make available for running errands or doing daily tasks such as taking you to the hairdresser or doing your weekly shopping.

 Days out – As some live in carers will access to their own car, they can often take the person needing care on day trips out to local attractions or even just to a cafe for lunch every now and again

 Did you know that on average it takes about 30 hours to find a carer?

 This is why we launched the Live In Care Finder Service.
-Basically, you just tell us what you are looking for and we will go away and find you a carer that meets your requirements.
-We will then come back to you with some suitable options to consider within 48 hours.
-All for FREE!
+Basically, you just tell us what you are looking for and we will recommend a live in carer straight away!

 To help us, we have Rory the Robot.
-You can chat to him and tell him what you need (he even occasionally talks back) and based on that we will find you a care provider.
-All you need to do is click ‘Yes, help me find care!” below.
+You can chat to him and all you need to do is click ‘Yes, help me find care!” below.